Leonardo2718/milc/README.md

 This will compile all the test programs in `test/good/` and put all output files in the `out/` directory.
 If no output directory is specified, the output files will be placed in the same directory as the source files.

+Note: the optimizer will run by default!
+So generated code may be simpler than expected.
+Use `-O0` to disable all optimizations

 ## Tests